stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/matlab.md

 functions and data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other languages.

+Below is an overview of the steps for using MATLAB on Sherlock.

+   1. check to see if you can load the `matlab` module,
+   2. if you can't, please see the first section below,
+   3. load the module, and run `matlab`

 ## MATLAB Licensing on Sherlock